A moving, often humourous tale of the author's cancer battle.

-I decided not to tell my wife or children, for now, to ensure that they, and the audience, who were travelling from far and wide, had an enjoyable evening, besides raising as much as possible for the essential support to families the charity provides.
-Thankfully, I retain the rare gifts of no sense, no feeling, so it was head down and crack on.
+I decided not to tell my wife or children that day to ensure they, and the audience, who were travelling from far and wide, had an enjoyable evening, and raising as much money as possible for the essential support to the families the charity provides.
+Thankfully, I possess the rare gift of no sense, no feeling, so it was head down and crack on.

 The evening was a great success.
 The venue was heaving.
-Everyone had a crib sheet containing a humorous taster of the roguish characters who had ably assisted me on my medical aid convoys over the past thirty years.
-I conducted missions that delivered aid to Romania after the fall of the Iron Curtain, when the world was appalled to discover the plight of its orphans.
-I also assisted hospitals caught in the Bosnian War and delivered medical supplies across South America.
-The missions and characters I met - the good and the evil - became the parchment on which I penned my ten Rogues’ thrillers.
+Everyone had a crib sheet containing a humorous taster of the roguish characters who had ably assisted me on my medical aid convoys over the past thirty-plus years.
+With many others, I conducted missions delivering aid to Romania after the Iron Curtain fell, when the world discovered the horrifying plight of its orphans.
+I assisted hospitals caught in the Bosnian War, and delivered medical supplies across South America, and recently helped in a small way with delivering medical aid to Ukraine.
+The missions and characters I met were the parchment on which I penned my ten Rogues’ thrillers.

-Laughter, and awe, greeted my stories of ordinary people who accomplished extraordinary things.
-Tom the Bomb, the late, debonaire East End boxer/professional forger’s encounter with an electioneering US senator, lunched the roof into orbit.
+Laughter and awe greeted my stories of ordinary people who accomplished extraordinary things.
+The tale of Tom the Bomb, the late, debonair East End boxer and professional forger, encounter with an electioneering US senator in Manhattan, launched the roof into orbit.
 Since Covid, we’re an increasingly cashless society, but that night three hundred pounds landed in the bucket by the door.
-Word spread, and I’ve been asked to revive the night for the Brighton Fringe.
+Word spread, and several fringe events have asked me to revive the show.

-While the boys built sandcastles, I broke the news to my wife, Kate.
-Tears were selfishly welcomed, as a shrug and “Oh, look, cheesecake!” would have hurt.
+While the boys built sandcastles, I broke the news to my wife.
+Her tears were selfishly welcomed, as a shrug and “Oh, look, cheesecake!” would have hurt.
 But we talked it through.
 I told her that with chemo and radiotherapy, there was hope.
 ‘I’ve been bombed, stabbed and shot at.
-This is just another challenge.
-We’ll beat it together.’
+This is just another battle to win.’

 ‘What now for me?’

-The episode in the car park reminded me that I still had my wits.
-But even if I could write a final novel, would I have time?
+The episode in the car park reminded me I still had my wits.
+But even if I were to write one last novel, would I have the time to finish it?
 I had informed my readers that my latest thriller, The Englander, was my last novel.
-For the last two years, I’ve been a minor cog trying to help aid workers deliver aid into the Ukraine, following Putin’s brutal invasion, and more recently, Gaza.
-But the conflicts continue.
+After that, for the last two years, I’ve been a minor cog trying to help aid workers deliver aid to Ukraine following Putin’s brutal invasion.
+But the conflict continues.
 Was all this too raw to base a thriller on?
-Am I being parasitical?
-No. I’m an author whose work is based on my thoughts and experiences.
+Am I a parasite?
+No, I’m an author whose work is based on my thoughts and experiences.

-I’m one month into my treatment, and I’ve written the first draft of The Englander- Death Sentence (I look upon insomnia as a bonus, in my case).
-The lead character, Connor Pierce, the Englander, has received a diagnosis of terminal cancer, but someone is targeting his sister, Lenka’s medical aid convoys into war-torn Ukraine.
-Pierce embarks on one final aid mission to find out who has a vendetta against Lenka, stop them, and get the medicine through.
-As with all my Rogues novels, it will be a no-holds-barred, frantically fast-paced thriller.
-But it’s about survival, resilience, and the desire of those caught in the bloodshed to lead a fulfilling, prosperous life and be free to speak and laugh freely.
+The first draft of The Final Adversary (insomnia is a side effect of the treatment, but it’s a bonus in my case) is complete, and advance reviews have praised it and it’s received several accolades.
+The lead character, Connor Pierce, has terminal cancer, but someone is targeting his sister’s medical aid convoys into war-torn Ukraine.
+Pierce embarks on one final aid mission to find out who has a vendetta against his sister, stop them, and get the medicine through.
+As with all my novels, it is a no-holds-barred, fast-paced thriller.
+But it’s about survival, resilience, and the desire of those caught in the bloodshed to one day lead fulfilling, prosperous lives and be free to speak and laugh freely.
 Is that too much to ask?
 Sadly, in a surreal world of mindless violence, brutality, and demigods, it is.
-History teaches us one lesson, and that is that we never learn.
-But peace will come: it must.
+History teaches us one lesson: we never learn.
+But peace will come.
+It must.

 ‘Will I survive the dark tunnel I’ve entered?

-Yes.
-Everyone reacts differently when the Grim Reaper’s scythe taps you on the shoulder, but I am reappraising my life.
-Can I be a better father, husband, friend, writer, human being?
+It has.
+Everyone reacts differently when the Grim Reaper’s scythe taps you on the shoulder, but I’m reappraising my life.
+Can I be a better father, partner, friend, writer, human being?
 Whatever time I have left, I will try.

-If you wish to hear more of John’s aid convoys, click on the link to his interview with the US emergency services for Disasterpodcast Author last year. https://disasterpodcast.com/2022/05/author-john-enright-on-humanitarian-aid-missions-in-wartime/
+If you wish to hear more about my medical aid convoys, please click the link for an interview I gave to the US emergency services Disaster podcast

 Heartbreak interview for Book Matters (US)